conduktor/conduktor-docs/src/pages/changelog/Console-1.33.0.md

 ### Quality of life improvements

 - Add selectors for key and value formats on the single Kafka message page, enabling the use of customer deserializers.
+- Creating resources owned by an Application Instance using an Admin API Key now bypasses Self-service topic policies.

 ### Fixes

 - Glue: improve deserialization of Avro schemas containing a nullable union
 - Fixed an issue preventing the use of protobuf schemas with references
 - Improved performance of API for applying users and groups with many permissions
-- Bypass Self-service topic policies when using an admin API key
 - Errors thrown while producing to a topic are now properly displayed in the UI
 - Fixed the computation of the controller of a KRaft cluster in the Brokers page
 - Fixed an issue that prevented the storage of the NUL character in Kafka Connect error messages
-- Failure to create the topic for audit log is now recorded in the logs -```
+- Failure to create the topic for audit log is now recorded in the logs

 ### Known issues